webaware/gravity-forms-dps-pxpay/readme.txt

 1. Options screen
 2. A sample donation form
-3. A list of DPS PxPay feeds
+3. A list of DPS PxPay feeds for a form
 4. A DPS PxPay feed (mapping form fields to DPS PxPay)
 5. The sample donation form as it appears on a page
 6. A successful entry in Gravity Forms admin